jpurrutia/nfl-analytics-app/spec.md

   - psycopg2-binary for PostgreSQL
   - requests for API calls
 - **Scheduling**: Cron (later Airflow)
+- **Data Sources** (Production):
+  - BetOnline API for props and projections (primary source)
+  - Pinnacle API for betting lines and implied probabilities
+  - ESPN API for platform projections
+  - FantasyPros API for consensus data
+  - Note: Currently using test data from parquet files in tmp/ for development.
+         Production will implement proper API extractors for live data ingestion.

 #### Infrastructure
 - **Containerization**: Docker + Docker Compose